StMaHa/tpm2-software/README.md

 > Scripts and examples from this repository...
 > ...related to repository https://github.com/tpm2-software
-> ...show how to install and use TPM (e.g. on Raspberry Pi) with TPM2 Software Stack
+> ...show how to install and use TPM with TPM2 Software Stack
 > ...intended to be used on **Raspberry Pi**.
 > ...tested on Raspberry Pi 4B with Raspberry Pi OS based on Buster.
 >